uc-cdis/data-portal/docs/portal_config.md

   },
   "dataExplorerConfig": { // required only if featureFlags.explorer is true; configuration for the Data Explorer (/explorer); can be replaced by explorerConfig, see Multi Tab Explorer doc
-    "charts": { // optional; indicates which charts to display in the Data Explorer "project_id": { // required; GraphQL field to query for a chart (ex: this one will display the number of projects, based on the project_id)
+    "charts": { // optional; indicates which charts to display in the Data Explorer
+      // Note that the fields configured in `charts` must be present in the `filters` section as well "project_id": { // required; GraphQL field to query for a chart (ex: this one will display the number of projects, based on the project_id)
         "chartType": "count", // required; indicates this chart will display a “count” "title": "Projects" // required; title to display on the chart